Deresh Ramjugernath: Awards and honours

 Ramjugernath was elected a Fellow of the Academy of Sciences of South Africa, the African Academy of Sciences since 2015, and a Fellow of the South African Academy of Engineering.

-He is received the President’s Award from the National Research Foundation (NRF), and the National Science and Technology Forum (NSTF), South Africa.
+He received the President’s Award from the National Research Foundation (NRF), and the National Science and Technology Forum (NSTF), South Africa.
 He was also the recipient of Vice-Chancellor's Research Award from the University of KwaZulu-Natal.